Social media algorithms on every platform: explained (with marketing applications)

 While not an important factor in the algorithm (as far as we know), hashtags help people discover the content they are looking for and do still play a role in the post’s position in the feeds.

-3. Try implementing Stories in your marketing strategy.
+3. Try implementing Stories and Reels in your marketing strategy.

 Mark my words, soon YouTube SEO will be a popular thing.
 Right now YouTube is technically the largest search engine while being a social media platform, and its algo is very hard to crack.